sunanmau5/sunan-markdown-resume/resume.md

 margin-top: 1cm
 margin-bottom: 2cm
 title: Sunan Regi Maunakea
-description-meta: 'This is the meta description for the HTML file, and one day the PDF file, for better SEO?'
+description-meta: "This is the meta description for the HTML file, and one day the PDF file, for better SEO?"
 keywords:
-  - 'react'
+  - "react"
-  - 'typescript'
+  - "typescript"
-  - 'postgresql'
+  - "postgresql"
 author:
   - sunanmau5
-subject: 'Subject'
+subject: "Subject"
 ---

 ###### [[sunanmau5's GitHub](https://github.com/sunanmau5)] . [sunan.regi@gmail.com] . [+49 178 7700 606]

 ## Experience

+### Senior Full Stack Developer, marta GmbH

+Aug 2024 - present, Berlin, Germany

+- Migrated a serverless application to a dockerized container, enhancing deployment efficiency and reliability.
+- Mentored team members through knowledge sharing and pair programming, boosting team skills and collaboration.

 ### Full Stack Developer, marta GmbH

-Nov 2022 - present, Berlin, Germany
+Nov 2022 - Jul 2024, Berlin, Germany

 - Led the development of partner account management features for the B2B app
 - Contributed in the extensive migration from a monolithic to a microservices architecture